Chanel West Coast Smolders In Snakeskin-Print Swimsuit & Studded High Heels

 “Chanel you look so pretty and gorgeous and happy Labor Day to you,” a fourth comment read.

 The Ridiculousness star does not mind showing off her figure in flirty outfits.
-Not too long ago, she shared a photo that saw her going full glam as she posed in a bejeweled bikini while wearing a pair of stilettos.
+Not too long ago, she shared a photo that saw her looking glamorous as she posed in a bejeweled bikini while wearing a pair of stilettos.